 On Shopify, merchants still have access to the same tools they have always had, although they likely will need some support in fitting this new reality into Shopify’s current tax settings.

-For Shopify Plus customers, we will continue to include Avalara AvaTax on all subscriptions, which provides up-to-the-minute calculation accuracy, geolocation to pinpoint districts and rates, and automated filing across over 12,000+ jurisdictions.
+For Shopify Plus customers, we will continue to include Avalara AvaTax on all new accounts — as well as existing eligible subscriptions — which provides up-to-the-minute calculation accuracy, geolocation to pinpoint districts and rates, and automated filing across over 12,000+ jurisdictions.

 As a cloud-based solution, Avalara automatically updates as new laws and regulations take effect, including those affected by South Dakota v Wayfair.